Medical Device Makers Urged to Play Nicer by Sharing Data

 You shouldn’t need Barney the giant purple dinosaur to remind you of the playground mantra “sharing is caring,” but maybe the medical device industry needs to do some quick Netflix streaming of back episodes.

 The Institute of Medicine (IOM), already working with more than a dozen drugmakers, the FDA and the National Institutes of Health (NIH), wants to see a little more enthusiasm from the medical device community when it comes to data sharing in device clinical trials.
-To be fair, this requires some delicate balance: Everyone wants to advance the public health, but it’s not fair to expect a drug or device company to just give away all of its hard-earned, costly proprietary data, either.
+To be fair, this requires some delicate balance: Everyone wants to advance the public health, but it’s not fair to expect a drug or medical device company to just give away all of its hard-earned, costly proprietary data, either.

-decides to just swoop in and impose something on industry?
+decides to just swoop in and impose something on the industry?
 The drug folks have had their input; the medical device industry would be well advised to speak up, too.

 Industry and anyone else with interest in the issue has a few ways to get involved.
 Comments on IOM’s proposed framework for getting this right can be sent here until March 24.